-To save yourself time, get faster results, and make your workouts more effective, make sure you avoid these following mistakes.
+To save time, get faster results, and make your workouts more effective, make sure you avoid these 10 common mistakes.

 Gym lines are bound to form during peak hours.
 The best fix?
-Head to the gym early in the morning or after 7 p.m., once the pre-work and post-work crowds have finished.
+Head to the gym early in the morning or after 7p.m., once the pre-work and post-work crowds have cleared.

-But no matter how busy the gym is, you shouldn’t have to stall your routine in order to wait for equipment.
-To get around this obstacle, always have alternative options in the back of your mind in case your preferred equipment is taken.
-Say the squat rack is taken?
-Swap your back squats with a set of dumbbell goblet squats, which can be just as challenging and add an element of core strength.
+If your schedule isn't that flexible, always have alternative options in the back of your mind in case the equipment you want is taken.
+For example, you can swap your back squats with a set of dumbbell goblet squats, which can be just as challenging and add an element of core strength.
 Come prepared with a Plan B and you’ll stay moving rather than wasting your time waiting for the bench to open up.

 Although it may save time, dodging the pre-workout warmup is a surefire way to get injured during a tough workout.
 Have a dedicated warmup that involves bodyweight exercises like lunges, squats, pushups, and jumping jacks to elevate your heart rate before you attack the weights head on.
-No matter how short of a time you have, always include a quick warmup in your workout.
+It doesn't matter if you're short on time; you need a warmup in your workout.

 Walking into the gym without a plan in mind is a bit like heading to the grocery store without a shopping list.
 You’ll end up wandering aimlessly back and forth, spending way more time than necessary.
 Your plan of attack should be well thought out in advance.
-Include the exercises, sets, and reps as well as the order you want to do them in so you can plan your route around the weight room floor.
-Write them down (and it's okay to use a regular old notebook, since a smartphone can just be distracting).
+Include the exercises, sets, and reps as well as the order you want to do them in so you can plan your route around the weight room.
+Keep it in the notes of your smartphone or write them down if you get distracted by your phone.

 Cardio is crucial to any man’s workout plan, but it can be detrimental when done at the wrong time.
-Completing a 30-minute jog before a set of heavy squats may increase your heart rate and act as a warmup, but by the time you get under the bar, you’ll be fatigued, which can lead to poor form—or, worse yet, potential injury.
-Instead, get your form-intensive lifting session done first, and then hit the cardio area.
+Completing a 30-minute jog before a set of heavy squats may increase your heart rate and act as a warmup, but by the time you get under the bar, you can be fatigued, which can lead to poor form—or, worse yet, injury.
+Instead, get your form-intensive lifting session done first, then hit the cardio area.

 Going through the same repetitive routine every single time is a quick way to get bored and stall any and all results.
 Your workout routine should change every few weeks either by alternating the exercises or the acute variables like sets, reps, and rest times.

-For optimal benefits, you should stay with a workout routine for about three to four weeks before changing it up.
+For optimal benefits, you should stay with a workout routine for about 3 to 4 weeks before changing it up.
 Use a workout log to track trends in your training and see what works best for your body.

 Wear a stopwatch or a smartwatch, or use an app on your phone to limit yourself to under a minute.
 You’ll be amazed at how quickly you’ll finish your workout.

-Although it may seem trivial in terms of your overall routine, leaving the thirst quencher at home forces many guys to head to the water fountain in between sets.
+Although it may seem trivial in terms of your overall routine, leaving a water bottle at home forces you to head to the water fountain in between sets.
 The result?
 Wasted time between exercises.
 To keep your workout going strong, bring your own bottle and fill it up beforehand.

 Avoid putting together a circuit that takes over the entire gym.
-This bad habit not only inconveniences other gym-goers, who are forced to sit and watch as you hog equipment all over the gym, but also wastes your precious workout time.
+This bad habit not only inconveniences other gym-goers, who are forced to sit and watch as you hog all the machines, it also wastes your precious workout time.
 Group your exercises so you can utilize equipment in the same area—most gyms already do this with the placement of their machines and weights anyway.
 This cuts down on transit time between sets and gets you out of the gym faster.

-If your goal is to build big rock strength, leave the BOSU balls and other balance accessories out of the equation.
-Sure, they can certainly build all-around proprioception (body awareness) and balance, helping to eliminate muscle imbalances.
+If your goal is to build big rock-solid strength, leave the BOSU ball and other balance accessories out of the equation.
+Sure, they can build all-around proprioception (body awareness) and balance, helping to eliminate muscle weaknesses.
 But if you're lifting heavy, they'll just waste your time, since imbalance tools can potentially make heavy-duty lifts unsafe.
 It's better to use them at the end of your workout to improve coordination.